 Make Homemade Ramen noodles!

 What kind of meat do you need for ramen broth?

 In order to make a proper ramen broth, the key is BONES.
 You need the bones to make the broth, it just can’t be properly done without them.
-I have a hard time finding trotters in my town, but have discovered that pork neck bones are pretty reliably sourced and ALSO happen to make amazing broth.
+I have a hard time finding trotters in my town but have discovered that pork neck bones are pretty reliably sourced and ALSO happens to make amazing broth.